 Considering 'deferring' your Gap Insurance start date?

-Our Gap Insurance policies cannot be deferred as doing so can leave you with risks.
+Our Gap Insurance policies cannot be deferred, because doing so can leave you with risks.

 Some motor insurers do not clearly or fully define the phrase first year ‘new for old’ and it's often very different from what the policyholder expects.